zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 # => 16.0625
 ```
-1. You could change total from a String to a Float in the division step:
+* Option Two: You could change total from a String to a Float in the division step:
 ```ruby
 total = "64.25"
 num_of_people = 4